What the American Rescue Plan Act means for property owners in California, Texas, Arizona, and other states

 The Texas Department of Housing and Community Affairs (TDHCA) has received approximately $1.3 billion in Emergency Rental Assistance funds from the Coronavirus Relief Bill Rental Assistance Program.
 With the new stimulus plan, more funds for distressed residents and property owners is on the way.

 TDHCA began accepting applications on Feb.
 15, and is using the funds to help Texas renters pay rent and utility bills.
 Households must have incomes at or below 80 percent of the Area Median Income and meet other qualifications.

 Maricopa and Pima counties, which include Phoenix and Tucson, will be receiving funding directly from the federal government to set up their own rental assistance programs, according to the Arizona Department of Housing.

-The state set up a program in August that allowed landlords to apply for as much $50,000 in assistance if tenants stopped paying rent.
-In all, Arizona set aside $10 million for tenant and landlord assistance programs last year, in addition to millions more from local governments.
+The state set up a program in August that allowed owners to apply for as much as $50,000 in assistance if residents stopped paying rent.
+In all, Arizona set aside $10 million for resident and owner assistance programs last year, in addition to millions more from local governments.